In this article I will discuss 2 problems all chess players face and recommend solutions for addressing those problems.

 - The King-Safety Objective: Keep your king safe and try to expose your opponent’s king, because an exposed king is extremely vulnerable to tactical threats.

 - The Pawn-structure Objective: Keep in mind that the pawn-structure affects the development of the pieces and determines where the weak squares are.

-Simply keeping these five objectives in mind will go a long way in helping you solve the critical question “what should I do in this position?”
+Simply keeping these five objectives in mind will go a long way in helping you answer the critical question “what should I do in this position?”

-Calculation is too difficult for many chess-players since they try to calculate variations which shouldn’t have priority.
-Trying to calculate everything just tires your brain and you end up making moves that you haven’t calculated properly in any case!
+Calculation is too difficult for many chess-players since they try to calculate variations that should not be a priority.
+Trying to calculate everything, tires your brain and you end up making moves that you haven’t calculated properly in any case!

 Which moves should you calculate then?

 The moves that deserve priority are all the moves with forced consequences, in other words, you need to calculate the consequences of every move that: